sandeep-striver/sandeep-striver/README.md

 - 👋 Hi, I’m @sandeep-striver
-- 👀 I’m interested in Java devlopment, Android devlopment(with kotlin)
+- 👀 I’m an  Android devlopment.
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on interactive projects with java and Kotlin
+- 💞️ I’m looking to collaborate on interactive projects with Java,Flutter and Kotlin
 - 📫 YOU can reach me through LinkedIn ID - https://www.linkedin.com/in/sandeep-chaudhary-147ab5281/

 <!---